eshoyfer/facebook-auto-messager/README.md

 facebook-auto-messager
 ======================

-Quick script made back in early 2014.
+Quick script made back in early 2014 with Python.

 Automated message sending on Facebook via the browser.